university-of-auckland/conflex/README.md

 ### Full Delta Sync
 In this mode, all pages on the wiki are rechecked to ensure that they meet the criteria set out in the config file.
-To enable this mode, set the `--recheck-pages-meet-criteria` flag when running the main application.
+To enable this mode, set the `--full-sync` flag when running the main application.
 (See Command Line Arguments section for more details).

 ### Half Delta Sync